hashicorp/consul/website/source/intro/vs/smartstack.html.markdown

 The systems also differ in how they manage health checking.
 Nerve's performs local health checks in a manner similar to Consul agents.
-However, Consul maintains seperate catalog and health systems, which allow operators to see which nodes are in each service pool, as well as providing insight into failing checks.
+However, Consul maintains separate catalog and health systems, which allow operators to see which nodes are in each service pool, as well as providing insight into failing checks.
 Nerve simply deregisters nodes on failed checks, providing limited operator insight.
 Synapse also configures HAProxy to perform